Aleman-Z/CorticoHippocampal/README.md

 -Periodogram_with_coherence
 ------------------
 Plots the frequency spectrum of the signal with and without ripples and shows the coherence between both signals.
+Saves periodograms and time-domain epochs to be used by periodogram_coherence_conditions.

 -Read data from Ophen Ephys
 ------------------